andriish/JADE/README.md

      - Install ROOT, e.g. from  `https://root.cern/install/all_releases/` and enable it
      - Install cmake
      The git and LAPACK should be preinstalled on the newest MacOS.

-    - For Apple Silicon

-        The JADE software can be used on Apple Silicon using Docker image with Linux.
-        To do it:

-        - Install Docker desktop from ```https://www.docker.com/products/docker-desktop/```

-        - In the terminal, navigate to a folder where the program should be installed (using: ```cd path/to/folder```):
-        - Clone the JADE repository: ```git clone https://github.com/andriish/JADE```
-	        - If the git package is not installed: ```brew install git```
-		        - If homebrew is not installed: ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

-        - Pull the image for the container: ```docker pull ghcr.io/andriish/fedora39x86_64i686_gnu:latest```.
-          The container include all required dependencies.
-The list of containers can be found here: ```https://github.com/andriish?tab=packages&repo_name=JADE```
-        - Running the container and attaching to it (now you are working inside a different environment where the software packages and workflows are cutout for the application):

-          ```
-          $ docker run -dit --platform linux/amd64 --name jade_soft -v $(pwd):/home ghcr.io/andriish/fedora39x86_64i686_gnu
-          $ docker attach jade_soft
-          ```
-          The first command will run the container and the second will start a shell in the container.
-          The container execution can be monitored in the docker-desktop application.
-         - Installing the JADE software and running some tests (this has to be done inside the attached container):
-          ```
-          $ sh jadeinstall.sh --bits=32
-          $ sh jadetest.sh --bits=32
-          ```

 - Clone the repository using git
      ``git clone https://github.com/andriish/JADE``